 When it comes to adding images and photos to comments, we do have to be careful with what we add.
 We should always ensure the photo or image has a connection to the subject of the post we’re leaving the comment on.

 I’ve not only added images and photos to my comments on my blog posts, but also to the comments I have left on the blogs of other bloggers.
 However, not everyone likes photos or images left on comments, so I’d recommend you first ask the blogger concerned if they’re happy for you to add a photo or image to a comment.

-Many bloggers will be happy for you to leave images and photos, but it’s always polite to first ask.
+Many bloggers will be happy for you to leave images and photos, but it’s always polite to ask.
 Of course, if the blogger has invited readers to leave a photo or picture, then there is no need to ask.

 For the question Chuck asked me, I’m going to show you how I inserted an image into a comment when I responded to a comment left on one of my blog posts.

 Author and blogger John W. Howell left me a question on a recent post.
-He asked me how he could switch to the new Gutenberg editor.
+He asked me how he could switch to the block editor.
 I thought adding a screenshot to my response would help John (and other readers) find the answer.

 Here’s John’s question.

 And here’s my response.

 Image shown had to be spilt into two so I could capture all of it.